 Have a dance party in the living room.
 Let them eat ice cream after they brushed their teeth.
 Build a fort with the couch cushions.
 Go out for a pizza.
 Go on a vacation to a place you’ve never been.
 Bake a cake for no reason.
 Celebrate being a family and teach your kids (and those around you) how to have a good time.

 9. No one is going to thank you for fixing their breakfast, folding their laundry or emptying the trash.

-Well your souse may notice and occasionally thank you, but for the most part, the day to day task of being a mom is largely unnoticed.
+Your spouse may occasionally thank you, but for the most part, the day to day task of being a mom is largely unnoticed.
 But it is okay because YOU are building a home that matters.
-The little chores that you do all day long, the nights that you spend with a sick child, the moments that you are present is felt and it is felt deeply by your family.
+The little chores that you do all day long, the nights that you spend with a sick child, the moments that you are present are felt deeply by your family.
 Want to know why?
 Because if you took off for a few days, the whole entire atmosphere of your home would change.
-Your absence would be felt, not just in the chores that didn’t get done, but in the touch that you bring to your home.
-As a mom you bring a unique quality and softness into your home that no one else can do.
-What you do in your home is more than just maid service or short order cook.
+As a mom you bring a unique quality and softness into your home that no one else can.
 You bring comfort, love, solace, and a safe place for your family.
 So no one may thank you for being a wonderful wife and mom, but they sure do find deep reassurance by being in the home you have designed.

 10. You are the only Mama they have and you are the best Mama for them.

 God didn’t mess up when He entrusted these children to you.
 He gave them to you as a blessing and gift.
 Don’t be so hard on yourself.
 You are doing a great job!